mui/material-ui/docs/pages/blog/mui-x-mid-v6-features.md

 For more details on how to use and customize the filters, check out its [documentation page](https://mui.com/x/react-data-grid/filtering/header-filters/).

-### Performance Enhancements: Smoother Scrolling and Expanding Rows
+### Performance enhancements: smoother scrolling and expanding rows

 The Data Grid received significant performance improvements in MUI X v6, particularly concerning the data grid's scrolling efficiency and the expansion of children's rows.